patriciatran/recipes/software/R/renv/README.md

 Example:

-For example, if the error message during the build is " libfftw3.so.3", you need to figure out what library libfftw3 is part of.
-LIBRARY.so.NUMBER.
+For example, if the error message during the build is "libfftw3.so.3", then the LIBRARY name is libfftw3.

-Use nano to edit the renv.def file and add these lines:
+Directly inside of the interactive job, you can use nano to edit the renv.def file and add these lines:

 ```
-% post
+%post
+   chmod 777 /tmp
-   apt-get -y update
+   apt-get update
    apt-get -y install libfftw3-dev
-   apt-get clean
 ```

 Rebuild your container image: